Project Reclaim

 Bespoke reclaimed wood coffee tableI built for a customer, that is totally customisable.

-STEP 3 - SELLING: How to sell your furniture online
+Step 3 – Selling: How to sell your furniture online

 Earlier on I mentioned eBay, Facebook Marketplace and Shpock as the best sites for sourcing upcycling materials and old furniture for cheap.